nulib/arch/README.md

   * ports 80 and 443 open for web (rails) server
   * ports 3000 (redis), 3306 (mysql), 8080 (Fedora), and 8983 (solr) on app server

+##Apache Webserver
+Apache is configured to listen on ports 80 and 443.
+SSL certificates are currently not installed by puppet, but must be moved into place manually.
+This may be changed in a later release.

 ##Database creation
 Puppet should create the database and permissions.
 Here are the commands to do it manually if needed;
 ```